 Regulation of the acid-base balance is necessary to stabilise the pH of the blood.
 Many factors play a role here.
 The main factor regulating the acid-base balance is nutrients from our diet, and whether they are metabolised as acidic or alkaline.
 But also when we breathe or are physically active, acid is produced as a waste product of energy release in the cells and impacts the pH value of the blood.
 To avoid excess acidity overall, various regulation processes occur automatically in the body.

 The body’s regulation options

 Our body is provided with an efficient buffer system and can thus regulate the acid-base balance.
 Buffers are protective systems to avoid the pH values in body fluids and cells getting out of balance, primarily by stabilising the pH of the blood.
-Important components of this buffer system to regulate the acid-base balance are the alkaline bicarbonate dissolved in the blood and the red blood pigment haemoglobin.
+Important components of this buffer system to regulate the acid-base balance is alkaline bicarbonate dissolved in the blood and the red blood pigment haemoglobin.
 Bicarbonate can bind to acid and produce carbonic acid, which is metabolised to water and carbon dioxide.
 The latter is breathed out via the lungs.
 Zinc is a cofactor of the enzyme carbonic anhydrase, which is partially responsible for the formation of bicarbonate and is therefore important in regulating acid-base balance.
 The buffer systems and the stabilisation of blood pH mean that excess acid does not cause any damage initially.

-To regulate acid-base balance, the body taps into its own alkaline deposits, the bones.
-The pH value of the blood can also be stabilised as a result.
-To counteract the acid load, alkaline minerals are released from the bones.
-If this condition lasts for a long time, the physiological balance between bone formation and resorption increasingly shifts, which results in the increased bone resorption.
+To regulate acid-base balance, the body taps into its own alkaline deposits, the bonesTo counteract the acid load and to restabilise the blood ph again, alkaline minerals are released from the bones.
+If this condition lasts for a long time period, the physiological unbalance between bone formation and resorption results in the increased bone resorption.
 Intake of the minerals calcium and magnesium contributes to bone health.